 EDUCATION AND CAREER COUNSELING

-Do you need guidance selecting a class from our offerings, updating a resume or need assistance reaching a career or educational goal?
-Contact an Ed Fund counselor HERE to schedule a virtual appointment.
+Do you need guidance selecting a class from our offerings, updating a resume or assistance reaching a career or educational goal?
+The DC 37 Education Fund is proud to offer counseling sessions to DC 37 members.
+Click HERE to schedule a virtual appointment.

 CUNY COUNSELING IS HERE FOR YOU!

-This is the ideal time to plan for FALL 2023 enrollment at the CUNY college of your choice.
+The ideal time to plan for SPRING 2024 enrollment at the CUNY College of your choice in NOW!
 Let Worker Education at the CUNY School of Labor & Urban Studies (SLU) help guide you through the process of finding the best CUNY program to match your education and career goals.

-Expert advisors offer FREE one-on-one phone sessions on academic requirements for specific jobs; choosing a CUNY campus and major; applying to and financing a CUNY degree; certificate and non-credit options at CUNY, transferring previous credits, and more.
-Each session is free and catered to your specific goals and needs.
-There are still dates in December available to meet with an advisor.
+Expert advisors offer FREE one-on-one phone sessions to DC 37 members.
+You may receive guidance on academic requirements for specific jobs, choosing a CUNY campus and major, applying to and financing a CUNY degree, certificate and non-credit options at CUNY, transferring previous credits, and more!
+Each session is free and tailored to your unique needs and goals.
+Schedule your session today by using the calendar HERE https://cunydays.eventbrite.com/.

 UPDATE: THE GED IS BACK!

 Since January 2022, the High School Equivalency exam is the GED again.
 However, there are changes to the exam and the way you schedule your test.
 There are four subtests on the exam instead of five.
-In addition to Mathematical Reasoning, Social Studies, and Science, the Reading and Writing are combined in a subtest called Reasoning Through Language Arts.
-The good news is that passing scores from the tests taken between 2002 and 2021 count towards earning your diploma.
+In addition to Mathematical Reasoning, Social Studies, and Science, the Reading and Writing sections have been combined in a subtest called Reasoning Through Language Arts.
+The good news is that passing scores from the tests taken between 2002 and 2021 count toward earning your diploma.